admiyo/keystone-specs/specs/template.rst

 Aside from the API, are there other ways a user will interact with this feature?

-* Does this change have an impact on python-novaclient?
+* Does this change have an impact on python-keystoneclient?
 What does the user interface there look like?

 Performance Impact